 Having experienced the power of authentic and compassionate communication through NVC, I am now integrating it with my other learnings to offer a holistic approach that aims to transform the way we relate to each other, especially in intimate relationships and families.

-I have been inspired by the wisdom of Fukuoka on ‘Do Nothing Farming’, John Holts Escape from Childhood, Vinobha Bhave’s Bhudan Yatra, Liedloff’s Continuum concept, Marshall Rosenberg on NVC, Fedirch Laloux on Re-inventing Organisations and Brian Robertson on Holacracy.
+I have been inspired by the wisdom of Fukuoka on ‘Do Nothing Farming’, John Holts' Escape from Childhood, Vinobha Bhave’s Bhudan Yatra, Liedloff’s Continuum concept, Marshall Rosenberg on NVC, Fedirch Laloux on Re-inventing Organizations and Brian Robertson on Holacracy.
 All these works resonate with me, along with my own life experiences, in my coaching and courses for those who join them.

 I learned that NVC is very effective for one-on-one relationships but not sufficient for team dynamics.
 It also requires significant effort and learning from the person who wants to incorporate it into their life.

-I also created Ahimsagram, as a laboratory for self management and collaboration where I invited 7-8 people to come and live togeather while making decisions with collaboration, conflict resolution systems while integrating the principles of Nonviolent Communication(NVC).
-It was a rigorous laboratory where while living these principles I also developed my muscles for collaboration in ways that are not just inclusive but also effective.
-I realised that for some time I was being inclusive but we were not effective in delivering what we were supposed to do.
-This gap made me look for answers and I found it in Holacracy, which taught me how to organise as a team in ways that were effective as well as inclusive.
+I also created Ahimsagram as a laboratory for self-management and collaboration where I invited 7–8 people to come and live together while making decisions through collaboration and conflict resolution systems while integrating the principles of Nonviolent Communication(NVC).
+It was a rigorous laboratory where, while living these principles, I also developed my muscles for collaboration in ways that are not just inclusive but also effective.
+I realized that for some time I was being inclusive, but we were not effective at delivering what we were supposed to do.
+This gap made me look for answers and I found it in Holacracy, which taught me how to organize as a team in ways that were effective as well as inclusive.

-One of the biggest learning from Holacracy was to have a system that responds to the day to day tensions of the working of the organisation and process them collectively to do course correction by either acting at the operational level or making the policies and changing the structure of the organisation.
+One of the biggest learners of Holacracy was to have a system that responds to the day-to-day tensions of the workings of the organization and processes them collectively to do course corrections by either acting at the operational level or making the policies and changing the structure of the organization.
 This makes the process evolutionary and organic.
-This kind of an organisation is akin to a living systems, like our body or natural eco-systems.
+This kind of organization is akin to a living system, like our body or natural ecosystems.

-Having seen the beauty of self management systems I now integrate it in my work with families where I am helping people learn to see tensions as a vehicle of change and sharing with them the ways to process them so they can evolve and grow collectively.
+Having seen the beauty of self-management systems, I now integrate them into my work with families, where I am helping people learn to see tensions as a vehicle of change and sharing with them the ways to process them so they can evolve and grow collectively.

-I am also hosting a membership where we meet once a week and learn ways to build authentic and compassionate relationships and we have built a safe online community space where we are all growing togeather.
-It is a place where we come togeather to create knowledge and address our day to day issues with peer support.
+I am also hosting a membership session where we meet once a week and learn ways to build authentic and compassionate relationships, and we have built a safe online community space where we are all growing together.
+It is a place where we come together to create knowledge and address our day-to-day issues with peer support.

 I am now curating a Teal Family Retreat, where we are working towards building relationships/families that are collaborative, inclusive, transparent and also evolutionary.
 Where people create safe spaces to work on their differences and turn them into opportunities.
-It's like as humanity moves into a higher consciousness, how will our relationships and families look like in that world.
-People who are wanting to create new and alternate systems that make space for freedom, autonomy and interdependence with our dear ones, are inspired to join these retreats, where we share nuts and bolt skills to develop this utopian vision.
+It's like as humanity moves into a higher consciousness, what will our relationships and families look like in that world?
+People who want to create new and alternate systems that make space for freedom, autonomy and interdependence with our dear ones are inspired to join these retreats, where we share nuts and bolt skills to develop this utopian vision.

 In this enlightening episode, we sit down with 𝐒𝐡𝐚𝐦𝐦𝐢 𝐍𝐚𝐧𝐝𝐚, a 𝐫𝐞𝐥𝐚𝐭𝐢𝐨𝐧𝐬𝐡𝐢𝐩 𝐜𝐨𝐚𝐜𝐡 dedicated to 𝐡𝐞𝐥𝐩𝐢𝐧𝐠 𝐢𝐧𝐝𝐢𝐯𝐢𝐝𝐮𝐚𝐥𝐬 and 𝐟𝐚𝐦𝐢𝐥𝐢𝐞𝐬 𝐛𝐮𝐢𝐥𝐝 𝐚𝐮𝐭𝐡𝐞𝐧𝐭𝐢𝐜 and 𝐜𝐨𝐦𝐩𝐚𝐬𝐬𝐢𝐨𝐧𝐚𝐭𝐞 𝐜𝐨𝐧𝐧𝐞𝐜𝐭𝐢𝐨𝐧𝐬 in their 𝐩𝐚𝐫𝐞𝐧𝐭𝐢𝐧𝐠 and 𝐢𝐧𝐭𝐢𝐦𝐚𝐭𝐞 𝐫𝐞𝐥𝐚𝐭𝐢𝐨𝐧𝐬𝐡𝐢𝐩𝐬.
 Shammi introduces us to the transformative power of 𝐍𝐨𝐧𝐯𝐢𝐨𝐥𝐞𝐧𝐭 𝐂𝐨𝐦𝐦𝐮𝐧𝐢𝐜𝐚𝐭𝐢𝐨𝐧 (𝐍𝐕𝐂), sharing actionable insights and wisdom to 𝐜𝐫𝐞𝐚𝐭𝐞 𝐡𝐚𝐫𝐦𝐨𝐧𝐢𝐨𝐮𝐬 𝐫𝐞𝐥𝐚𝐭𝐢𝐨𝐧𝐬𝐡𝐢𝐩𝐬.